-Firstly, there is increased support for the Guard visualisation when creating the disk cutting toolpaths, improving the Geometry Disk Cutting and the Surface Disk Cutting cycles.
-The Guard can also be visualised when selecting elements in layer mapping, and changing tools during an operation, along with selecting toolpath elements from the layers tab.
+Firstly, there is increased support for the Guard visualization when creating the disk cutting toolpaths, improving the Geometry Disk Cutting and the Surface Disk Cutting cycles.
+The Guard can also be visualized when selecting elements in layer mapping, and changing tools during an operation, along with selecting toolpath elements from the layers tab.

 ALPHACAM Product Owner Felipe Ferrary says this helps users to graphically see the disk guard when creating toolpaths, and how the guard will be orientated during cutting.